 And then Saturn clicked into place!

 In 2013 I found myself falling in love, getting married, and moving to Hong Kong with my cat Boo and new husband for his new job all within a year’s time.
 As Eric settled into his new position at work I began teaching yoga around Hong Kong.
-We adopted one more furry member into our family: a sweet local dog whom we’ve named George Fang.
+We adopted one more furry member into our family: a sweet HK rescue dog whom we’ve named George Fang.
 We’ve traveled to Thailand, The Philippines, Vietnam, Cambodia, China, Macau, Bali, India, Malaysia, Australia, and Burma and I’ve shared many of those stories, as well as snippets of our expat life, right here on this blog.

 In 2014 the job moved us again.
 This time to Singapore, right on the equator and at the very center of Southeast Asia.
 In a land without four seasons to mark the passing of time, two years passed quickly.
 I continued to teach yoga and I was grateful for the opportunity to study with Geeta Iyengar twice in Pune, India during this time.